qchenevier/MBA_memoire/doc/action_actor.md

 Machine Learning is the ability to accurately perform new, unseen tasks, built on known properties learned from training or historic data [@VanGeest2014].
 Machine Learning Algorithms are Meta-Algorithms, in a sense that they are Algorithms that create other Algorithms.
 In other Machine Learning Algorithms create automatically new Algorithms from Data, trying to reduce the error rate on a specific algorithmic task, much like a biologic entity (Human or Animal) would do through learning.
 Humans have transcribed in Machine Learning Algorithms the most basic way how Humans derive Knowledge from Information.
 Machine Learning is able to create an Algorithm by looking at Data.

-#### Algorithms encroaching Human Knowledge workers skills
+#### Algorithms are encroaching Human Knowledge workers skills

 In less controlled environment than games, Machine Learning is getting good results in more and more scientific fields: Character Recognition in the early 90s, Speech Recognition in the 2010s, Computer Vision in 2014 and now Natural Language Processing (see Yann Lecun's [post on facebook](https://www.facebook.com/yann.lecun/posts/10154498539442143)).
 Those results are deemed good becase those algorithms are much faster and on par with humans' accuracy on those increasingly complex tasks:

 - Character Recognition AI is now widely used to process automatically many types of documents (invoices, purchase orders) and in postal sorting offices to read hand-written adresses [@Marinai2005].
-- Speech Recognition AI is now used to power phone-answering-robots in call centers and in search engine applications on smartphones.
+- Speech Recognition AI is now used in search engine applications on smartphones or used to power phone-answering-robots in call centers.
 - Computer Vision AI is used by Facebook to recognize faces [@Taigman2014] and has been used in medical image analysis for decades [@DeBruijne2016].
 - Natural Language Processing AI is used by Google to improve its Google Translate tool [@Castelvecchi2016].